appworldng/uniformimages/README.md

 </ul>

 ### Usage
-The "**unim**" class is ideal for use on images you want to appear as uniform (same width & height).
-Very useful for most websites, especially when you can't control what the user may or may not upload to his/her site.
+The "**unim**" class is ideal for use on images that should appear uniform (same width & height).
+Very useful for most websites, especially when you can't control the kind of image the user may or may not upload to his/her site.

 ### Requirements
 jQuery.js